ECS193-Team5/Tread_Mobile/README.md

 ```

-Navigate to the project folder and install the required dependencies;
+Navigate to the project folder and install the required dependencies.

 ```